 • Locked Restore: dotnet restore --locked-mode

-• Update: Change versions in .csproj or Directory.Packages.props, then run dotnet restore again.
+• Update: Change versions in .csproj or Directory.Packages.props, then run dotnet restore --force to update the lockfile.

 Supported Files for .NET